Timeline of the Yemeni revolution (3 June – 22 September 2011): 16 August

 Twenty-three Bakil tribal fighters were killed in Arhab in overnight fighting with the Republican Guard, according to an anti-government tribal source, Al Jazeera reported.
-The army claimed the fighting was sparked when it got word that the Bakil were planning to seize Sana'a International Airport and a nearby army base, while the Bakil denied the claim and said the army was trying to start a war with the tribal confederation.
+The army claimed the fighting was sparked when it got word that the Bakil were planning to seize Sanaa International Airport and a nearby army base, while the Bakil denied the claim and said the army was trying to start a war with the tribal confederation.
 Government officials pinned responsibility on the political opposition, particularly former Al-Islah leader Mansur al-Hanaq, saying the alleged plot was evidence of "their plan to overthrow the constitutional legitimacy and seize power by force".
-Meanwhile, Saleh gave another televised address from Saudi Arabia to call for early presidential elections, denounce the opposition as "leftovers of Marxists, the Taliban and the imamate", and reiterate his plans to return to Sana'a "soon".
+Meanwhile, Saleh gave another televised address from Saudi Arabia to call for early presidential elections, denounce the opposition as "leftovers of Marxists, the Taliban and the imamate", and reiterate his plans to return to Sanaa "soon".
 One protester was killed and 16 others were wounded in Hodiedah by security forces and pro-Saleh assailants, an opposition activist reported.

 17 August

-At Sana'a University, under the protection of the 1st Armoured Division, 800 representatives from the JMP, Al-Islah, Houthis, the Southern Movement, and other Yemeni opposition groups, together with representatives of the youth protesters, elected 143 members to constitute a new National Council for the Forces of the Peaceful Revolution.
+At Sanaa University, under the protection of the 1st Armoured Division, 800 representatives from the JMP, Al-Islah, Houthis, the Southern Movement, and other Yemeni opposition groups, together with representatives of the youth protesters, elected 143 members to constitute a new National Council for the Forces of the Peaceful Revolution.
 The council is charged with electing a 20-member executive committee to act as the political leadership and directing authority for the protest movement.
 Reportedly, among the 143 elected to the council were Tawakul Karman, Hamid al-Ahmar, Sadiq al-Ahmar, Ali Mohsen al-Ahmar, Mohammed al-Sabry, Mohammed Basindwa, and Yassin Saeed Noman.
 The headquarters of SabaFon GSM, a mobile phone network company chaired by Hamid al-Ahmar, was damaged by rocket-propelled grenades fired by unknown attackers at the building.